6 Food Lies Pregnant Women Are Told

 Pregnant women often have weaker immune systems, so it is a good idea to boost your immunity as much as possible.
 This way, even if you fall sick, your body will be more resilient and able to fight the infection.
 In her book “Real Food for Pregnancy“, Lily Nichols emphasizes some excellent methods to achieve this:

-• Consume fermented foods such as yogurt, kefir, sauerkraut, and kimchi daily.
+- Consume fermented foods such as yogurt, kefir, sauerkraut, and kimchi every day.
 No probiotic supplement can match the natural sources of probiotics found in these foods.

-• Consume foods high in probiotic fiber to nourish the probiotics in your gut.
+- Consume foods high in probiotic fiber to nourish the probiotics in your gut.
+80% of your immune system lives in the gut!
 Opt for squashes, fruits, vegetables, nuts, seeds, and legumes.

 Conclusion